blockprotocol/blockprotocol/rfcs/text/0532-type-system-dsl.md

 To ease with all the associated problems, this DSL is getting proposed created to ease the development and modification of types.

+## Nix Language

+[Nix](https://nixos.org/) is an ecosystem to create reproducible builds and deployments, which has a custom DSL, the [Nix Language](https://nixos.wiki/wiki/Overview_of_the_Nix_Language), which is a functional configuration language.
+This has sparked controversy, and some accredited the DSL as part as to why nix hasn't found widespread adoption yet, due to the fact that often a functional programming language isn't very suitable as a configuration language.
+This proposal learns from that "mistake" and tries to instead take a more traditional approach through the use of declarative paradigms instead.

 # Unresolved questions

 [unresolved-questions]: #unresolved-questions